AI Agent Index

 How does pricing compare between Bing Deep Search vs Exa AI?

-Bing Deep Search uses a free model.
-Exa AI uses a freemium model.
+Bing Deep Search uses a free model with pricing on request.
+Exa AI uses a freemium model with pricing on request.

 View full Bing Deep Search profile